 - 1 cup thick caramel sauce see link for caramel sauce on the blog

 - 1 cup toasted pecan halves or pieces

-Place the prepared 9 inch homemade or store-bought pie crust into a 9-inch deep-dish pie pan, then transfer the sweet potato mixture into it.
-Bake for about 50 to 60 minutes on 400°.
+- Place the prepared 9 inch homemade or store-bought pie crust into a 9-inch deep-dish pie pan, then transfer the sweet potato mixture into it.
+Bake for about 50 to 60 minutes at 400°.
 Let cool to room temperature.